mgoblin/STC-programmator/README.md

-STC programmator to upload hex firmare to MCU flash.
+# STC programmator to upload hex firmare to MCU flash.

-This repo contains kicad electrical scheme, pcb design and description.
+This repo contains kicad electrical scheme, pcb design and description of STC programmator.

 The electrical scheme and PCB design are a Kicad files.